Friday, February 4th:

 "Another great Irish documentary...a deserved winner at the Galway Film Fleadh" - Gavin Burke, www.entertainment.ie

-To read the full description of the film by Tom Powers and watch the
+For the full description of the film by Tom Powers and to watch the trailer.

 Friday, February 25th: